22r01a6213/30-DAYS-TRYHACKME-CHALLENGE/README.md

-# 30-Days-challenge
+# 30-Days-Tryhackme-challenge
-In this 30 days , I will post daily what I learn .
+In this 30 days , I will post daily what I learn from the tryhackme .